Mylinear/Tableau_Projects/Pizza_Sales_Dashboard/README.md

 ### Creating a Dashboard

 Create a dashboard and reports in Tableau to visualize the pizza sales data.
-The details of the Tableau project can be found in the `tableau_project/pizza_sales_dashboard.twbx` file.
+The details of the Tableau project can be found in the [Project File](https://github.com/Mylinear/Tableau_Projects/blob/main/Pizza_Sales_Dashboard/Pizza_Sales_Dashboard.twbx) file.

 ## Project Link